Learning Outcomes

 Key Term: summary offence

-An offence that can be tried either in the magistrates' court or the Crown Court, depending on seriousness and other factors.
-Examples include theft and assault occasioning actual bodily harm.Key Term: indictable-only offence
+An offence that can be tried either summarily in the magistrates' court or on indictment in the Crown Court, depending on the facts, seriousness, and a judicial assessment of suitability.
+Typical examples include theft, burglary (other than aggravated forms), and assault occasioning actual bodily harm.Key Term: indictable-only offence

 Allocation Procedure for Either-Way Offences